Akash20x/Meal-Record-Keeper/README.md

 # Meal Record Keeper
-A MERN Stack application where users can manage their meals with additional privledges to admins
+A MERN Stack application where users can manage their meals with additional privileges to admins

 #### ✅ Link: https://meal-record-keeper.vercel.app/